gradle/gradle-talks/talks/plugins/src/slides/02-concepts.md

     implementation-class=org.gradle.api.plugins.JavaPlugin

-## Object Plugin Distribution
+## Binary Plugin Distribution

-Object plugins need to be on the build script classpath.
+Binary plugins need to be on the build script classpath.

 Distribution: